-- 8.3 For line management purposes, the Chief Internal Auditor reports to the Chief Executive, who approves all decisions regarding the performance, evaluation, appointment, or removal of the Chief Internal Auditor, in consultation with the Audit and Governance Committee.
-The Section 151 Officer should ensure an effective Internal Audit function is resourced and maintained. - 8.4 The day to day operational management of the Internal Audit function lies with the Chief Internal Auditor who is accountable through the Chief Executive to the Audit and Governance Committee for standards of performance and the proper discharge of the audit function. - 8.5 The Chief Internal Auditor is responsible for the preparation of the Annual Audit Plan, agreeing it with Members and the effective implementation of the Audit Plan.
-Prior to drawing up the Audit Plan, the Chief Internal Auditor will consult with Service Directors and the Corporate Governance Group with regard to risks, concerns etc. and take account of any issues raised by them.
+- 8.3 For line management purposes, the Chief Internal Auditor reports to the Section 151 Officer, who approves all decisions regarding the performance, evaluation, appointment, or removal of the Chief Internal Auditor, in consultation with the Audit and Governance Committee.
+The Section 151 Officer should ensure an effective Internal Audit function is resourced and maintained. - 8.4 The day to day operational management of the Internal Audit function lies with the Chief Internal Auditor who is accountable through the Section 151 Officer to the Audit and Governance Committee for standards of performance and the proper discharge of the audit function. - 8.5 The Chief Internal Auditor is responsible for the preparation of the Annual Audit Plan, agreeing it with Members and the effective implementation of the Audit Plan.
+Prior to drawing up the Audit Plan, the Chief Internal Auditor will consult with Service Directors, Service Managers and Corporate Governance Group with regard to risks, concerns etc. and take account of any issues raised by them. - 8.6 The terms 'board' and 'senior management' are used in the Public Sector Internal Audit Standards.
+For Epping Forest these roles are held by the Audit and Governance Committee and Corporate Governance Group respectively.